binosapk/binosapk/README.md

 - 👋 Hi, I’m @binosapk
-- 👀 I’m interested in ...
+- 👀 I’m interested in economic data modelling
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Advanced Econometrics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me ...
+- 📫 How to reach me: binod.prasad.sapkota@nmbu.no

 <!---
 binosapk/binosapk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.